 “That was in February and I had to wait until May to get the phone call – an invitation to Hannover Grand Earthling album launch.
 After the gig Bowie asked to see me, and I and my two brothers I was with went down to talk to him.”

-(Pathaan’s two friends were Imran Khan who was then at the start of an auspicious career as a journalist and editor of Second Generation magazine, and Bobby Friction, at the time selling mobile phones but who, two years later would be co-hosting his first show on Radio 1.)
+(Pathaan’s two friends were Imran Khan who was then at the start of an auspicious career as a journalist and editor of Second Generation magazine, and Bobby Friction, who at the time was selling mobile phones but who, two years later would be co-hosting his first show on Radio 1.)